[Updated November 13, 2024]

 But when the living history attraction gets dressed up for the holidays, that all reaches a new level.

-Some of the many experiences on tap are Potter’s Workshop at T. Bagge for chocolate and toys, the Miksch House & Garden for painted illuminations of the Christmas story, and the Butner Hat Shop for a visit to “Santa’s Workshop.”
+Experiences include Potter’s Workshop at T. Bagge for chocolate & toys, the Miksch House & Garden for painted illuminations of the Christmas story, and the Butner Hat Shop for visiting “Santa’s Workshop.”

 Winkler Bakery serves up sweet treats, while the Moravian Book & Gift shop has souvenirs and gifts for sale.

-Salem Saturdays are held from 10 AM to 4 PM on November 18 and 25, as well as on December 2, 9, and 30.
-Tickets are $28 for adults or $15 for students.
+Salem Saturdays are held from 10 AM to 4 PM on November 30, as well as on December 7, 14, and 21.
+Tickets are $40 for adults or $20 for students, and children ages 3 & under get in free.

 READ MORE: 40 Facts About the History of the Banjo (From Africa to Appalachia)